nickytonline/source.nickytonline.github.io/src/pages/blog/2019-02-11-typescript-tips-part-declaration-merging.md

 ```
 You can [play around with the example](https://www.typescriptlang.org/play/#src=export%20interface%20AwesomeThing%20%7B%0D%0A%09doIt%3A%20()%20%3D%3E%20void%3B%0D%0A%7D%0D%0A%0D%0Adeclare%20global%20%7B%0D%0A%09interface%20Window%20%7B%0D%0A%09%09awesomeThing%3A%20AwesomeThing%0D%0A%09%7D%0D%0A%7D%0D%0A%0D%0A%2F%2F%20The%20window%20interface%20has%20been%20merged%20with%20our%20interface%20to%20add%20awesomeThing.%0D%0Awindow.awesomeThing.doIt()%3B%0D%0A%0D%0A%2F%2F%20Errors%20because%20it's%20not%20on%20the%20%60Window%60%20interface.%0D%0Awindow.thingThatIsNotOnWindow.doIt()%3B) in the TypeScript Playground.

-If you'd like to see some real world examples in open source, look no further than a recent PR of mine that got merged to the [Refined GitHub](https://github.com/sindresorhus/refined-github/pull/1750) browser extension.
+If you'd like to see some real world examples in open source, look no further than a recent PR of mine that got merged to the [Refined GitHub](https://github.com/sindresorhus/refined-github/pull/1750) browser extension repository.
+I was really happy getting this PR in because it's an extension I use everyday.

 https://twitter.com/sindresorhus/status/1093893754992320513